eonist/Spatial/README.md

 - Make examples with AutoLayout margins not
 - Add methods for applyAnchor for horizontal and vertical types
 - Document every param in every declaration (Since the API is more stable now) 👈
+- Consider renaming anchor and size to pin and fit